jmertic/merticblo.ga/_posts/2010-04-14-slides-from-sugarcon-2010-best-practices-for-creating-custom-apps-in-sugar.md

 ---
-title: "Slides from SugarCon 2010 "Best Practices for Creating Custom Apps in Sugar""
+title: "Slides from SugarCon 2010 \"Best Practices for Creating Custom Apps in Sugar\""
 date: "2010-04-14"
 ---